Doomlazer/SCI-Debug-Resources/SQ4CD/extras/SQ4CD - Bug Fixes/readme.txt

 390.scr and 390.hep fixes a graphical priority issue allowing roger to move behind the gate when Hertz So Good is closed.

-NRS's sq4 patches are included here for convience.
+NRS's SQ4 patches are included here in SQ4CD_NRS.zip for convience.
+NSR is not affiliated with this project.